PROJECT: Forecast-based humanitarian decisions: designing tools and processes to link knowledge with action

 People often suffer and die because of natural hazards even when the hazard is predictable.
 The remarkable progress in science and technology over recent decades allows us to anticipate future conditions, communicate early warnings and take early action to avoid losses, yet many recent disasters are evidence of a dreadful gap between science and the humanitarian sector.
 Forecasters and risk managers must build common ground, designing smart forecast-based decisions as well as simple decision-based forecasts.
 To do so, the humanitarian sector needs to restructure its relationship to predictable climate-related threats, particularly given climate change.

-This project embeds science into humanitarian work, designing participatory games and other innovative tools for smart forecast-based decisions.
-The goal is to manage climate risks and promote effective responses for development and adaptation in Africa across various sectors, time scales, and spatial scales of decision.
-Specifically, the project will:
+This project embedded science into humanitarian work, designing participatory games and other innovative tools for smart forecast-based decisions.
+The goal was to manage climate risks and promote effective responses for development and adaptation in Africa across various sectors, time scales, and spatial scales of decision.
+Specifically, the project has:

-1) Develop, test and apply an analytical framework to link knowledge and action, combining the “forecast-based decisions” approach with climate risk management responses (mobility, storage, diversification, pooling and market exchange).
+1) Developed, tested and applied an analytical framework to link knowledge and action, combining the “forecast-based decisions” approach with climate risk management responses (mobility, storage, diversification, pooling and market exchange).

-2) Build the capacity of decision makers from different sectors and operating at different geographic scales to link climate knowledge with humanitarian and development action.
+2) Built the capacity of decision makers from different sectors and operating at different geographic scales to link climate knowledge with humanitarian and development action.

-3) Support stakeholders to access, understand, trust and use science-based predictions at different time scales, turning knowledge into action.
+3) Supported stakeholders to access, understand, trust and use science-based predictions at different time scales, turning knowledge into action.

-4) Promote policy dialogues and new partnerships to manage climate risks through collaboration between research, government, civil society, international organizations and the private sector.
+4) Promoted policy dialogues and new partnerships to manage climate risks through collaboration between research, government, civil society, international organizations and the private sector.

-5) Nurture a new generation of scholars and practitioners at the interface between climate science and humanitarian and development work.
+5) Nurtured a new generation of scholars and practitioners at the interface between climate science and humanitarian and development work.

-Research sites primarily comprise African states with an emphasis on East Africa.
+Research sites primarily comprised African states with an emphasis on East Africa.